Tommy Smith (footballer, born 1990)

-Thomas Jefferson Smith (born 31 March 1990) is a professional footballer who plays as a defender for club Braintree Town.
+Thomas Jefferson Smith (born 31 March 1990) is a professional footballer who plays as a defender for club Bury Town.
 Born in England, he plays for the New Zealand national team.

 A graduate of the Ipswich Town academy, he plays primarily as a centre back, but can also play as a left back.
 Smith spent 11 years at Ipswich, making over 240 appearances before leaving in January 2018 to join MLS side Colorado Rapids.
 He later joined Sunderland in February 2020 after being released by Colorado.
 Later in 2020, he signed for Colchester United.

 Club career

 Ipswich Town

 Born in Macclesfield, Cheshire, Smith is a product of the Ipswich Town academy.
 He won the club's Young Player of the Year award for the 2006–07 season.
 He signed a three-year professional contract in August 2007.
 He was on the shortlist for the 2008 Wickes Young Apprentice Trophy, given to the best youth player in the Championship, but Mark Beevers won the award.